PacoVu/havenondemand-python-v2.0/README.md

 * hodApp: a string to identify an Haven OnDemand API.
 E.g. "ocrdocument".
 Current supported apps are listed in the HODApps class.
 * async: True | False.
 Specifies API call as Asynchronous or Synchronous.
 * callback: the name of a callback function, which the HODClient will call back and pass the response from server.
+If callback is obmitted or is None, this function will return a response.
 * \*\*kwargs (optional): a dictionary that holds any custom paramters.
 The parameter \*\*kwargs will be sent back thru the provided callback function.

 *Response:*
-* Response from the server will be returned via the provided $callback function
+* If callback function is provided, the response from the server will be returned via the provided callback function
+* If the callback is omitted or is None, the response from the server will be returned from this function.
+If there is an error occurs, the response will be None and the get_last_error() function will return a list of errors.

 *Example code:*

 ```
-# Call post_request function asynchronously.
+# Call the OCRDocument API asynchronously to scan text from an image.

+#E.g. 1: Calling HODClient function with a callback function

 # callback function
 def asyncRequestCompleted(jobID, error, **kwargs):